SeanKilleen/seankilleen.github.io/_posts/2019-06-16-automagically-update-your-package-dependencies-with-dependabot-for-free-even-for-private-repos.md

 ---
-title: >-
-  Automagically Update Your Package Dependencies With Dependabot For Free -- Even for Private Repos!
+title: Automagically Update Your Package Dependencies With Dependabot -- For Free!
 comments: true
 tags:
   - tutorial